SWTOR-Slicers/WikiPedia/README.md

 # Welcome to the SWTOR Slicers wiki!

 We are a group of swtor fans who enjoy messing with the game and pulling out models, textures, etc. This GitHub repository contains tools and guides to help you do so yourself, as well as some other things.
-It's far easier that it looks like, just bear with us 🙂.

 This Wiki is where we pool all the knowledge we are gathering on SWTOR's data and how to use it, be it to discover what BioWare is cooking (datamining), to enhance our SWTOR experience by changing the game's looks (modding), or to make art out of the game's assets and immortalize our player characters through other 3D apps or even 3D-printing (extracting).
+Bear with us: it's far easier that it seems 🙂.

 We encourage you to join our [**Discord Server**](https://discord.gg/XfHFjSN), where you will be able to interact with fellow hobbyists in a direct manner, find help if you get stuck, and even contribute if you feel like it.